-(4) The weighted average surrender rate is weighted based on the benefit base of each contract and represents the average assumption in the current year including the effect of a dynamic surrender formula.
+(3) The weighted average surrender rate is weighted based on the benefit base of each contract and represents the average assumption in the current year including the effect of a dynamic surrender formula.

+(4) The nonperformance risk is the spread added to the observable interest rates used in the valuation of the embedded derivatives.

+During the third quarter of 2022, the Company changed to using a U.S. Treasury curve as its observable discount rate curve reflecting the evolution of LIBOR discontinuation as an observable reference rate used by market participants.
-(5) The utilization of guaranteed withdrawals represents the percentage of contractholders that will begin withdrawing in any given year.

-(6) The weighted average utilization rate represents the average assumption for the current year, weighting each policy evenly.
-The calculation excludes policies that have already started taking withdrawals.

-(7) Market volatility represents the implied volatility of fund of funds and managed volatility funds.

-(8) The weighted average market volatility represents the average volatility across all contracts, weighted by the size of the guaranteed benefit.

-(9) The weighted average discount rate represents the average discount rate across all contingent consideration liabilities, weighted based on the size of the contingent consideration liability.
+- (5) The utilization of guaranteed withdrawals represents the percentage of contractholders that will begin withdrawing in any given year. - (6) The weighted average utilization rate represents the average assumption for the current year, weighting each policy evenly.
+The calculation excludes policies that have already started taking withdrawals. - (7) Market volatility represents the implied volatility of fund of funds and managed volatility funds. - (8) The weighted average market volatility represents the average volatility across all contracts, weighted by the size of the guaranteed benefit. - (9) The weighted average discount rate represents the average discount rate across all contingent consideration liabilities, weighted based on the size of the contingent consideration liability. - (10) The fair value of the structured variable annuity embedded derivatives was a net asset as of December 31, 2022 and the amount is presented as a contra liability.

-Level 3 measurements not included in the table above are obtained from non-binding broker quotes where unobservable inputs utilized in the fair value calculation are not reasonably available to the Company.
+Level 3 measurements not included in the tables above are obtained from non-binding broker quotes where unobservable inputs utilized in the fair value calculation are not reasonably available to the Company.